 Backlinks are the lifeblood of SEO.
 But Google frowns upon backlinks that aren’t organically occurring — meaning, not paid for.
 So make sure those sponsored links are not counted.
 Use rel=”nofollow sponsored” in your links when linking to the merchant in the sponsored post.

 When sponsored posts are done well, they are genuine and helpful to the reader.
 When done incorrectly, they cheapen your brand and make you look like a sellout.

 The other problem with sponsored posts is that they require a certain amount of web traffic before vendors will work with you.
 The amount of traffic will vary based on the company.
 Some companies may not even care, since it’s part of their ad spend budget and they look at a sponsored post as a branding exercise.

 Personally, I’m not a fan of using sponsored posts and believe they require too much effort for a small payout.
 If you do consider using them, plan out your course of action in detail.

 4. Affiliate Marketing

 That conversion is defined by the merchant.
-It can be as simple as email signup, to as complex as not only opening an account but depositing money (in the case of financial services I worked with).
-Most merchants with affiliate marketing credit you when a sale occurs.
+It can be as simple as an email signup, or as complex as not only opening an account but depositing money (this was the case with the financial services I worked with as Investor Junkie).
+Most merchants with affiliate marketing programs will credit you when a sale occurs.